Inside Man (Star Trek: Voyager): Plot

 Voyager receives its monthly datastream from Starfleet via the Pathfinder project, which has been helping Voyager find a way home from the Delta Quadrant.
 In the stream, they find the programming for a hologram and discover it is a simulation of Reginald Barclay, one of the Starfleet officers working on Pathfinder.
 Holo-Barclay explains that Starfleet has found a way to return Voyager home through a geodesic fold between two red giants, but this will require special shield modifications and inoculations for the crew to survive the trip.
 The Doctor allows Holo-Barclay to use his mobile emitter as to supervise the work, and tries to be friends with him, but Holo-Barclay seems intent on his duty.
 Holo-Barclay even ignores the concerns the Doctor puts forward about the effectiveness of the inoculations, putting the Doctor on edge.
 The Doctor tells Captain Kathryn Janeway of his concerns, who orders a check of the Holo-Barclay program but finds nothing amiss.
 They continue to prepare the ship, while Holo-Barclay sends back reports included in Voyager's datastream.

 Meanwhile, on Earth, the real Barclay has attempted to send his hologram to Voyager with their datastream, but finds it fails both times.
 He suspects that someone is intercepting the signal, but without proof, his supervisors order him to take a vacation.
-While relaxing with Counselor Deanna Troi, Barclay laments his failure, as well as that his current girlfriend Leosa left him recently.
+Barclay laments his failure to Counselor Deanna Troi, as well as that his current girlfriend Leosa left him recently.
 In talking to her, Barclay comes to realize that Leosa left him the same day he tried to send his hologram and suspects she might have been responsible.
 Barclay and Troi confront Leosa, who admits to having worked with the Ferengi to hijack Barclay's hologram and modify its programming before being sent to Voyager, so they will be able to steal Seven of Nine's Borg nanoprobes.
-Barclay is disappointed to learn that Leosa is only a dabo girl, not a teacher as she professed.
+Barclay is disappointed to learn that Leosa is a dabo girl, not a teacher as she professed.
 They report this to Admiral Paris, who orders the Carolina to intercept the Ferengi ship, based on Leosa's information.